 Who should take language placement tests?
 What kind of language placement tests are available?

 All new students, both incoming first-year and transfer, with academic or life experience in one of the following languages: Chinese, French, German, Italian, Russian, Spanish, should take the online WebCAPE Placement Exam prior to beginning classes at Fairfield University.

-Since there is no language placement Exam in Arabic, Hebrew, Japanese, Portuguese, Latin or Classical Greek, all new students, both incoming first-year and transfer, with academic or life experience in these languages, should follow the Orientation advice given by the representative faculty from the Department in Modern Languages and Literatures or Classical Studies.
+Since there is no language placement exam in Arabic, Hebrew, Japanese, Portuguese, Latin or Classical Greek, all new students, both incoming first-year and transfer, with academic or life experience in these languages, should follow the advice given by the representative faculty from the Department in Modern Languages and Literatures or Classical Studies at Orientation.

 Can I start a new language?
 What are my options?